Willy Adames Preview, Player Props: Brewers vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 9.4 K/9, the fourth-best in the league.
+- The pitching staff for the Marlins has a collective 9.4 K/9, the second-best in the league.

-- The Marlins have the 16th-ranked team ERA among all league pitching staffs (4.22).
+- The Marlins have a 4.27 team ERA that ranks 16th across all league pitching staffs.

-- Marlins pitchers combine to rank 13th in baseball in home runs surrendered (169 total, 1.2 per game).
+- Marlins pitchers combine to surrender 170 total home runs at a clip of 1.2 per game (to rank 13th in baseball).

-- Luzardo (9-8) is aiming for his 10th win when he gets the starting nod for the Marlins in his 29th start of the season.
-He has a 3.77 ERA in 155 1/3 innings pitched, with 181 strikeouts.
+- The Marlins will send Chargois (2-0) out to make his third start of the season.

-- In his most recent appearance on Tuesday, the left-hander went six innings against the Los Angeles Dodgers, giving up two earned runs while surrendering four hits.
+- The right-hander last appeared in relief on Thursday, when he threw a scoreless third of an inning against the Los Angeles Dodgers without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.